tjoyner/ofvioletsandlicorice/chapter3.md

 Daniel sat down in front of Giulio.

 "Amalia doesn't want to hear anything about returning to Ginotta, might as well sell it.
 But woe to anyone who make an offer.
-She's made it a cemetary."
+She's made it a cemetery."

 Giulio said the sentence in one breath as if it were still the night before and they were still within the walls of the *Tastevin*.